Songbird: Taxonomy and systematics

 Sibley and Alquist divided songbirds into two "parvorders", Corvida and Passerida (standard taxonomic practice would rank these as infraorders), distributed in Australo-Papua and Eurasia respectively.
 Subsequent molecular studies, however, show this treatment to be somewhat erroneous.
-Passerida is a highly diverse lineage, uniting over one third of all bird species to include (in 2015) 3,885 species).
+Passerida is a highly diverse lineage, uniting over one-third of all bird species to include (in 2015) 3,885 species).
 These are divided into three major superfamilies (though not exactly corresponding to the Sibley-Ahlquist arrangement), in addition to some minor lineages.

-In contrast, Sibley & Alquist's "Corvida" is a phylogenetic grade, and an artefact of the phenetic methodology.
+In contrast, Sibley & Alquist's "Corvida" is a phylogenetic grade and an artefact of the phenetic methodology.
 The bulk of the "Corvida" make up the large clade Corvides (812 species as of 2015), which is a sister group to the Passerida.
 The remaining 15 oscine families (343 species in 2015) form a series of basally branching sister groups to the Corvoid - Passerid clade.
 All of these groups, which form at least six successively branching basal clades, are found exclusively or predominantly in Australasia.
 Australian endemics are also prominent among basal lineages in both Corvoids and Passerids, suggesting that songbirds originated and diverged in Australia.

-Scrub-birds and lyrebirds, of which there are just two species of each, represent the oldest lineage of songbirds on Earth.
+Scrubbirds and lyrebirds, of which there are just two species of each, represent the oldest lineage of songbirds on Earth.
 The rufous scrubbird, Atrichornis rufescens, is essentially confined to the Gondwana Rainforests of Australia World Heritage Area, occurring in both Queensland and New South Wales sections.
 It is now only found at elevations above 600 m.

+One of the earliest known fossil songbirds is Resoviaornis from the Early Oligocene of Poland.